JoacimLord/The-Luna-Framework/README.md

 # DeltaTime
-DeltaTime is calculated to make your sprites and logic happen with frametime in consideration.
+DeltaTime is calculated to make your sprites and logic update with frametime in consideration.
 ```cpp
 int main()
 {